 The unexpected variation comes when you have medium strength concrete (with very hard aggregate) which you grind easily at first, but as you get into the aggregate your speed slows down dramatically because there is possibly only 15% concrete paste now and 85% aggregate which is harder than the concrete.
 So then you may have to change to a softer bond (cup wheel) than the one you started with.

-For example, with a satellite concrete grinder use 30/40+40/50 Coarse for first cut, change to 100/80 Fine for second cut, then 200 Very Fine for the final cut as your metal bond grinding preparation before polishing.
-The concrete will not be polished but it will be very smooth, ready for resin bond pads to complete the polishing work using low speed hand grinders.
+For example, with a satellite concrete grinder use 30/40+40/50 Coarse for the first cut, change to 100/80 Fine for the second cut, then 200 Very Fine for the final cut as your metal bond grinding preparation before polishing.
+The concrete will not be polished but it will be very smooth, ready for resin bond pads to complete the polishing work using low-speed hand grinders.

 Polished concrete look using a clear polyurethane :

 After using the very fine cup wheel you can get the polished concrete look by applying 2-3 coats of one of Con-Treat’s clear concrete polyurethane’s without the need to actually polish the surface.

 Find our range of concrete grinders here.